 It is also notable that cats exist on a very low carbohydrate diet.
 According to Catster.com, “in the wild, carbohydrates are only about five percent of a cat’s diet – what she gets from ingesting the stomach contents of her prey.”

 Table of Contents

 Wet cat food is great because the primary ingredient of most wet foods, such as Blue Wilderness, is meat sources such as chicken, fish, and beef.
 This makes it an excellent source of taurine, which as noted earlier is an essential amino acid for a healthy feline diet.

 Wet food also contains a higher water percentage than dry food, at a 78% average water content.
-As such, a diet that contains wet cat food has the benefit of keeping your cat hydrated which reduces health risks associated with dehydration such as constipation, urinary crystals, and Chronic Renal Failure.
+As such, a diet that contains wet cat food has the benefit of keeping your cat hydratedwith additional moisture content which reduces health risks associated with dehydration such as constipation, urinary crystals (and urinary tract infections and issues in general), and Chronic Renal Failure.

 While there are benefits associated with wet food, it does have its disadvantages.
 Wet foods tend to be more expensive, which can be deterrent for cat parents on a budget.
 When you consider the shorter shelf life of most wet foods in conjunction with how many servings to feed her each day or a multi-cat household, the cost of wet food can add up quite quickly.

 Cat parents also have to decide if having an open can of cat food in the fridge will be bothersome, since that is the only way to keep it from going bad once the can is open.